rhizoome/rhiz_tag/README.md

 # Rhiz-Tag

-Generate a Ubiquitous General Purpose Tag to use in your notes, zettelkasten, field research or archival project (photos, drafts, scrapbooking).
+Generate a Ubiquitous General Purpose Tag to use in your notes, zettelkasten, field research or archival projects (photos, drafts, scrapbooking).
 Use it as a date-identifier for your note's header or as a reference.
 You can use it between
 media: Digital, typewritten, or handwritten.
 Reference a note in a book, in a paper, or in your source- code.
 Everything with the same tag is connected.